Esri/calcite-app-components/src/components/calcite-action-pad/readme.md

 # calcite-action-pad

 The `calcite-action-pad` component is made up of `calcite-actions` in the form of clickable icons.
+This does not have an expandable option and is a smaller and simpler component than `calcite-action-bar`.

 <!-- Auto Generated Below -->